Florida Gov. Ron DeSantis drops out of the presidential race, endorses Trump

 More recently, a watchdog group filed a legal complaint about the structure of the Florida governor's super PAC, which had already gone through a series of leadership resignations.
 A top strategist in the super PAC also resigned following a Washington Post piece that detailed the PAC's internal troubles.

-But after the caucuses in the Hawkeye state concluded, DeSantis split his focus between the first-in-the-nation primary in New Hampshire, and the next contest in South Carolina.
+But after the caucuses in the Hawkeye state concluded, DeSantis split his focus between the first-in-the-nation primary in New Hampshire, and the upcoming contest in South Carolina.

 Toward the end of his campaign, DeSantis began to throw harder jabs at Trump himself.
 During a visit to New Hampshire in December, DeSantis said he thought Trump wouldn't accept the results of the contests.